dotnet/docs/docs/csharp/programming-guide/classes-and-structs/local-functions.md

 The compiler can determine that `LocalFunction` definitely assigns `y` when called.
 Because `LocalFunction` is called before the `return` statement, `y` is definitely assigned at the `return` statement.

-The analysis that enables the example analysis enables the fourth difference.
+### Heap Allocations

 Depending on their use, local functions can avoid heap allocations that are always necessary for lambda expressions.
 If a local function is never converted to a delegate, and none of the variables captured by the local function is captured by other lambdas or local functions that are converted to delegates, the compiler can avoid heap allocations.

 Consider this async example: